 Become a tutor

-MTI's success has been achieved by accrediting exceptional tutors who wish to offer MTI-accredited courses within their training schools.
-Benefits to becoming an MTI tutor include:
+MTI's success has been achieved by accrediting exceptional tutors who wish to: apprentice at an existing MTI school, offer MTI-accredited courses within their established training school, or set up a school to teach MTI diplomas.

 - One-to-one support and guidance from a mentor while you train